Self-similar solutions to the curve shortening flow

 \begin{lem} There are no periodic orbits in the right half-plane. \end{lem} \begin{proof} Define the scalar field $H(x,y) = \frac 1 x$ which is smooth in the right half-plane.
 Since

 does not change sign in the right half-plane, by Dulac's criterion (see \cite{gh}) there can be no periodic orbits there. \end{proof}

-Fix the trajectory with $x_0=y_0=0$, the symmetric trajectory.
-How do the other trajectories in the right half-plane behave?
-The following lemma gives the answer when we go forward in time.

 \begin{lem} The fixed point is asymptotically stable in the whole right half-plane.
-In other words, if $x_0 >0$ then $\lim_{s\rightarrow \infty}(x,y) = (\beta,-\frac{1}{\beta})$. \end{lem} \begin{proof} In Lemma \ref{spiralinn}, we proved this result for trajectories in the right half-plane which cross the $y$-axis.
+In other words, if $x_0 >0$, then $\lim_{s\rightarrow \infty}(x,y) = (\beta,-\frac{1}{\beta})$. \end{lem} \begin{proof} In Lemma \ref{spiralinn}, we proved this result for trajectories in the right half-plane which cross the $y$-axis.
 However, the only place we used that extra condition was to show that the trajectory can't spiral outwards.
 But if one trajectory spirals inwards, then all the others also have to spiral inwards since otherwise they would be forced to cross the one spiraling inwards.
 Hence the same argument as before works for all trajectories in the right half-plane. \end{proof}